 "It's a very modest request to ask people to secure their weapons properly," Edwards said.

-Edwards said there was a 13% drop in gun thefts from vehicles in 2025, but 472 guns were still stolen.
+Edwards said while there was a 13% drop in gun thefts from vehicles in 2025, 472 guns were still stolen.
 About a quarter of those thefts occurred in Richmond's Shockoe Bottom and Shockoe Slip neighborhoods.

 "It's not uncommon for our officers who are on foot patrol to be walking around those neighborhoods and seeing guns in plain view in cars left completely unattended, which is obviously concerning," Edwards said.
+"When we interviewed the victims of these crimes, oftentimes there were first-time gun buyers that didn't understand the responsibility it takes to own a firearm.
+It's not just about buying a gun and a box of bullets.
+You should have proper ways to store your gun."

 Edwards said those stolen guns could end up in the hands of people who would not otherwise be able to legally purchase a firearm and could be used in crimes.

-He pointed to a recent high-profile example: the Old Dominion University shooter, a convicted felon, is alleged to have purchased the gun used in the shooting from someone who stole it from a vehicle.
+A recent high-profile example: the Old Dominion University shooter, a convicted felon, is alleged to have purchased the gun used in the shooting from someone who stole it from a vehicle.

 The bill is part of a broader package of gun control legislation passed this session and faces opposition from gun rights groups, including the National Rifle Association.